Shay Mitchell: Personal life

 Mitchell supported Somaly Mam Foundation, a non-profit organization that fought sex trafficking, until it ended operations in 2014.
 She has also worked with The Trevor Project alongside the Pretty Little Liars cast and the NOH8 Campaign.
 She works with the WE Charity, which helps communities develop educational resources, and she partnered with Represent Clothing to promote tees where half the proceeds went to GLAAD.

 On her sexuality, Mitchell has stated that she prefers not to label it.
 In a 2017 interview with Maxim magazine, she said, "People always ask me, 'You play a gay character?
 Are you gay?
 Are you straight?
 Are you this?
 Are you that?'
 Look, Emily doesn't label herself, and I don't label myself either.
 I fall in love with the spirit of somebody.
 Love is love, and that's something that I'll keep saying."

 Mitchell has been in a relationship with Matte Babel since 2017.
-The couple have two daughters, born in October 2019 and May 2022.
+They have two daughters, born in October 2019 and May 2022.